STAY TUNED TO THE PAGE FOR ENROLLMENT FOR OUR 2016 TEAM!

 Team Member Requirements

-- You are asked to represent Boulder Cycle Sport and our community in a positive manner at all times, both on and off the bike.
+- You are asked to represent your sponsors and our community in a positive manner at all times, both on and off the bike.
 (BCS reserves the right to remove riders from the team due to improper or unsportsmanlike behavior.)

 - We’ll ask each member to volunteer at one race or volunteer event (more info soon).